testershaven/csharp-selenium-framework/readme.md

  2. In terminal move to docker folder
  3. run 'docker compose up'
  4. Open appsettings.json
- 5. Set browser parameter as 'RemoteWebDriver'
+ 5. Set isRemote parameter as 'true'
  6. Execute ''dotnet test'' in console standing on folder where is .sln file